 We promised you benefits that resistance bands have over weights and machines:

 - No Cheating!
 You won’t be able to cheat your reps with resistance bands by using momentum.
 With weights and machines, this is a big problem a lot of people have, and it leads to form breakdown and injury.

 - Joint Health!
 Using resistance bands benefits your joints and tendons as well.
 Working out with weights only can lead to injuries by over stressing joints and tendons.

 - Mobile!
 You can’t bring your home gym on a holiday or business trip.
 Resistance bands are lightweight and small.
 You can fit them in any suitcase or backpack and workout anywhere at anytime.

 - Affordable!
 Band are very cheap compared to a gym membership or equipment you need to get for a home gym.

 Check out all the benefits of resistance band in this article: Benefits Of Resistance Band Training

 What Muscles Are Used In A Resistance Band Lat Pulldown

 The two main pulling muscles in your upper body are the Traps and the Lats.
 In the Lat pulldown we target primarily the lats.
 They will do most of the work in this movement.
 The traps will also be activated – but to a lower degree.
-The biceps will also be heavily involved and has to work quite hard throughout the movement.
+The biceps will be heavily involved and has to work quite hard throughout the movement as well.

 Main Working Muscles: